julie-tooi/baikal_amphipod_pipelines/README.md

 ### Processing reports

-After the script ends their work, we have a some number of directories with folders, named as samples with three files inside: kraken and krona reports, filtering statistics.
+After pipeline finish, we have a several number of directories named after samples with three files inside: kraken and krona reports and filtering statistics.

-To create a batch of files to analyze in some other tool, run script `collect_stats.py` with specifying path to folders.
+To create a batch of kraken reports with sample names (for analyze in, for example, `pavian` R package), run script `collect_stats.py` with specifying path to folders with reports.

 ```bash
 usage: stats_collector.py [-h] -f FOLDERS -o OUTPUT